yuheitawaragi/Kaggle-Stanford-RNA-3D-Folding/notebooks/solution.md

 ### 1 Preparation for DRfold2

-In this project, we initialize DRfold2 model and introduce physics-based scoring to select the most plausible structures from DRfold2 predictions.
+In this project, we initialize DRfold2 model and introduce physics-based scoring to select the top 3 energetically stable structures from the DRfold2 predictions.

 * Energy Scoring<br>
   Implements simplified biophysical scoring terms to evaluate RNA structures:<br>